OpenBCI/Documentation/docs/09Deprecated/06-UltracortexMark3.md

 ## THE COMPLETE ULTRACORTEX

 **Note:** the part quantities listed below assume you are making an electrode holder for all 21 nodes of the Ultracortex Mark 3.
-In reality, you will likely have only 8 or 16 electrodes, depending on whether you are working with the [OpenBCI 32bit Board](http://openbci.myshopify.com/collections/frontpage/products/openbci-32-bit-board-kit) (8 channels) or the [OpenBCI 16-channel R&D Kit](http://openbci.myshopify.com/collections/frontpage/products/openbci-16-channel-r-d-kit) (16 channels).
+In reality, you will likely have only 8 or 16 electrodes, depending on whether you are working with the [OpenBCI Cyton Board](https://shop.openbci.com/collections/frontpage/products/cyton-biosensing-board-8-channel) (8 channels) or the [OpenBCI CytonDaisy Board](https://shop.openbci.com/collections/frontpage/products/cyton-daisy-biosensing-boards-16-channel) (16 channels).
 You may only want to create as many electrode units as you have channels, and then add more as necessary.
 In general, more electrodes will distribute the downward scalp pressure, increasing comfort.

-###3D-printed Parts:
+### 3D-printed Parts:

 * [FRAME](https://github.com/OpenBCI/Ultracortex/tree/master/Mark_3/STLs/FRAME) (head circumference: small = 50-55cm, medium = 55-60cm, large = 60-65cm)
 	* FRAME_FRONT (**x1**) — .STLs ([small](https://github.com/OpenBCI/Ultracortex/raw/master/Mark_3/STLs/FRAME/small/FRONT_small.stl) / [medium](https://github.com/OpenBCI/Ultracortex/raw/master/Mark_3/STLs/FRAME/medium/FRONT_medium.stl) / [large](https://github.com/OpenBCI/Ultracortex/raw/master/Mark_3/STLs/FRAME/large/FRONT_large.stl))